Expert Reviews – Shimba Hills NR

 3/5

-Though it doesn’t compare with Kenya’s finest in terms of overall game viewing, this small hilly reserve offers much to wildlife connoisseurs and it’s also a great overnight add-on to a beach holiday, situated less than an hour’s drive from Mombasa and the resorts of Diani Beach.
-It is the only place in Kenya that supports the sable antelope, and I’ve successfully spotted the handsome male – with its black coat and backward-curved horns – on each of four previous visits.
-I’ve also had good luck here with elephant, buffalo and other antelope, but large predators seem to be very rare and/or secretive.
-A wonderful feature of the reserve is its only lodge, which feels like a rambling, overgrown tree house rising from above a jungle-swathed waterhole. which really does feel like an extension of the luxuriant jungle surrounding it.
-Elephant and birds such as forest hornbills and fish eagles are often seen here, but the real stars are the beautiful red-bellied coast squirrels that clamber around the building during the daylight shift, to be succeeded at night by a multitude of bug-eyed greater bush babies.
+Shimba Hills doesn’t compare with Kenya’s finest in terms of overall game viewing, but this small reserve offers much to wildlife connoisseurs and it’s a great overnight add-on to a beach holiday, situated less than an hour’s drive from Mombasa and the resorts of Diani Beach.
+It is the only place in Kenya that supports the sable antelope, and I’ve successfully spotted the handsome male – with its black coat and backward-curved horns – on four of my five previous visits.
+I’ve also had good luck here with elephant, buffalo and other antelope, but large predators are rare and/or secretive.
+A highlight of my most recent visit was a guided walk to Sheldrick Falls, a free activity that leaves at 10am and 2pm daily and offers an opportunity to explore the forested slopes overlooking Diani Beach on foot.
+A wonderful feature of the reserve is its only lodge, which feels like a rambling, overgrown treehouse rising from above a jungle-swathed waterhole.
+Elephant often come to drink here, while regular avian visitors include trumpeter hornbill, African fish eagle and green-headed oriole.
+The real show-stealers, however, are the beautiful red-bellied coast squirrels that clamber around the building on the daylight shift, and the bug-eyed greater bush babies that take over from them after dark.
 Great fun!

 Expert